Recycling Electrical Items and Household Batteries

 - Small domestic equipment – irons, smoke alarms, heat detectors

-- Personal care equipment – electric toothbrushes, shavers, hair dryers, razors
+- Personal care equipment – rechargeable electric toothbrushes (excluding battery powered), shavers, hair dryers, razors

 - Small DIY/garden tools – drills and sanders

 - Gadgets - cameras, mp3 players and mobiles

 - Household batteries such as AA, AAA, button and rechargeable batteries

 Please don’t put these extra items inside your Big Bin, instead use a carrier bag and leave them next to or on the lid of your recycling bin for collection on your recycling day.

 Electrical items and batteries need to be collected, transported and recycled separately to make sure the heavy metals they contain (e.g. nickel, cadmium) do not leak out, causing pollution in the local environment or damage to nearby wildlife and people.

 Electrical items we cannot collect at the kerbside include:

 - Light bulbs